Skip to main content

 National Committee

-The German National Committee (NC) for the International Hydrological Programme (IHP) of UNESCO and the Hydrology and Water Resources Programme (HWRP) of WMO was founded in 1974.
+The German National Committee (NC) for the Intergovernmental Hydrological Programme (IHP) of UNESCO and the Hydrology and Water Resources Programme (HWRP) of WMO was founded in 1974.
 Representatives from Ministries, federal and Länder specialist administrations as well as experts from the fields of research and education are members of the National Committee.
 The National Committee that convenes once a year in Berlin, is chaired by the Federal Foreign Office.
 The working programme of the IHP/HWRP Secretariat responsible for implementing the NC’s resolutions is assisted by a Scientific Advisory Board.
 This Secretariat is incorporated into the ICWRGC.
 The Secretariat’s work is funded by the Federal Ministry of Transport and Digital Infrastructure, the Federal Ministry for Environment, Nature Conservation, Building and Nuclear Safety, and the Federal Foreign Office.

 Governing Board